Blog > Last mile delivery

 Today, almost all e-commerce sites offer these delivery options, which have become standard:

-Who has never winced at a text message announcing a delivery “between 8 a.m. and 2 p.m.”, or taken a day off to receive an important purchase?
+Who has never winced at a text message announcing a delivery “between 8 a.m. and 2 p.m.”, or taken a day off work to receive an important purchase?

 Another important advantage: by following a link sent by email or SMS, the consumer can validate or reschedule an appointment independently, without even having to contact the corporate customer service.